 Despite that original Solyanka always includes meat, it's totally possible to make it vegan-friendly.

-Since this Russian Solyanka soup is vegetarian meaning no meat is used, you can make it in just 35 minutes and in one pot.
+Since this Solyanka soup is vegetarian meaning no meat is used, you can make it in just 35 minutes and in one pot.
 Very easy, delicious and perfect for lunch or light dinner.

 In this soup I used 2 types of olives, because that's what I had in my fridge.
 However you can use just Kalamata olives, or green olives alone.